aldefouw/redcap_cypress/README.md

 1. Add a custom `your_custom_seed_name_here.sql` file into the `/test_db/` folder.

-2. Ensure that your custom SQL file is wrapper in a TRANSACTION and that is specifies the correct database.
+2. Ensure that your custom SQL file is wrapped in a TRANSACTION and that is specifies the correct database.

 To ensure it is using the correct database, please make sure to include the following line within your transaction code: